-19. Regulations for the PhD Programme in Hydrogen, Fuel Cells and their Applications
+18. Regulations for the PhD Programme in Hydrogen, Fuel Cells and their Applications

-19.1.
-Candidates registering for the research degree programme in Hydrogen, Fuel Cells and Their Applications shall normally possess at least an upper second class honours degree
+- 18.1.
+Candidates registering for the research degree programme in Hydrogen, Fuel Cells and Their Applications shall normally possess at least an upper second class honours degree - 18.2.

-19.2.
 Candidates shall be required to pursue an approved full time programme of postgraduate taught modules and research extending over a maximum period of four years.

-The taught element of the programme will not lead to the award of a separate taught qualification except when a candidate withdraws or is required to withdraw from the programme prior to the successful completion of the research element of the programme and has obtained sufficient modular credit to enable a taught qualification to be awarded.

-19.3.
-Eligible candidates shall submit for the PhD within a minimum of 3 years and 6 months and a maximum of 4 years and 6 months of initial registration.
+The taught element of the programme will not lead to the award of a separate taught qualification except when a candidate withdraws or is required to withdraw from the programme prior to the successful completion of the research element of the programme and has obtained sufficient modular credit to enable a taught qualification to be awarded. - 18.3.
+Eligible candidates shall submit for the PhD within a minimum of 3 years and 6 months and a maximum of 4 years and 6 months of initial registration. - 18.4.

-19.4.
 Candidates shall be registered at the outset for the degree of MPhil.
-Registration shall normally be with effect from 1 October.
+Registration shall normally be with effect from 1 October. - 18.5.

-19.5.
 Programme Regulations shall be published for the taught element of the programme which shall include a listing of the constituent modules.
-Module specifications shall be published for each module in accordance with the provision of Regulation XXI.

-19.6.
-Candidates are required to register for modules with a maximum total modular weighting of 120 credits within a period of time specified in the Programme Regulations.
+Module specifications shall be published for each module in accordance with the provision of Regulation XXI. - 18.6.
+Candidates are required to register for modules with a maximum total modular weighting of 120 credits within a period of time specified in the Programme Regulations. - 18.7.

-19.7.
 All candidates shall register at the beginning of their programme and subsequently at the beginning of each academic year for the modules which they are taking in that year, subject to their satisfactory progress in research and the extension of their registration in accordance with para.
-4.5 of the Regulations for Higher Degrees by Research.
-Candidates are not eligible to register for modules whilst they remain in debt to the University.

-19.8.
-The taught element of the research degree programme shall be assessed in accordance with the procedures set out in Regulation XXI.

-19.9.
-An External Examiner shall be appointed for the taught element of the research degree programme in accordance with Regulation XXII.

-19.10.
-There shall be a Programme Board for the taught element of the research degree programme which shall meet for the purpose of awarding the Postgraduate Diploma or the Postgraduate Certificate and which shall exercise the other powers of a Programme Board described in Regulation XXI.

-19.11.
-Candidates will be eligible to progress on the research degree programme when they have accumulated 120 credits from the taught element within the maximum period of time specified in the Programme Regulations and have satisfied the research degree requirements.
+4.5 of Regulation XXVI.
+Candidates are not eligible to register for modules whilst they remain in debt to the University. - 18.8.
+The taught element of the research degree programme shall be assessed in accordance with the procedures set out in Regulation XXI. - 18.9.
+An External Examiner shall be appointed for the taught element of the research degree programme in accordance with Regulation XXII. - 18.10.
+There shall be a Programme Board for the taught element of the research degree programme which shall meet for the purpose of awarding the Postgraduate Diploma or the Postgraduate Certificate and which shall exercise the other powers of a Programme Board described in Regulation XXI. - 18.11.
+Candidates will be eligible to progress on the research degree programme when they have accumulated 120 credits from the taught element within the maximum period of time specified in the Programme Regulations and have satisfied the research degree requirements. - 18.12.
+Candidates not meeting the above requirements, or whose registration for the Degree of MPhil or PhD has not been extended because of unsatisfactory progress in research, but who accumulate 100 credits and obtain marks of

-19.12.
-Candidates not meeting the above requirements, or whose registration for the Degree of MPhil or PhD has not been extended because of unsatisfactory progress in research , but who accumulate 100 credits and obtain marks of 40% in further modules with a weight of 20 shall be eligible for the award of the Postgraduate Diploma.
+40% in further modules with a weight of 20 shall be eligible for the award of the Postgraduate Diploma.
 Candidates who accumulate 60 credits shall be eligible for the award of Postgraduate Certificate.